The excess of molecular hydrogen in chemical networks without oxygen: Result

 \section{Result}

 We use the $\mathrm{H}_2$ excess parameters, $\mathcal{H}$ (equation~\ref{eq:H}), $\log n_{\mathrm{H},\mathcal{E}}$ (equation~\ref{eq:n}), and $\mathcal{E}$ (equation~\ref{eq:E}) to quantify the $\mathrm{H}_2$ excess across different gas temperatures, metallicities, and radiation field strengths.
 Fig.~\ref{fig:H2excessn} shows the density of the \ion{H}{I} to $\mathrm{H}_2$ transition, for gas temperatures of 100~K ($\log T\,[\mathrm{K}] = 2$, top row), 316~K ($\log T\,[\mathrm{K}] = 2.5$, middle row), and 1000~K ($\log T\,[\mathrm{K}] = 3$, bottom row) and gas metallicities between $\log Z/\mathrm{Z}_{\odot} = -4$ and $\log Z/\mathrm{Z}_{\odot} = 0$ (from left to right columns).
 The dashed lines are for the reduced chemical network \texttt{HHe} and therefore represent $\log n_{\mathrm{H},\mathcal{E}}$ (equation~\ref{eq:n}), while the solid lines are the transition densities for the full chemistry network (\texttt{Full}).
-Within each panel, the \ion{H}{I} to $\mathrm{H}_2$ transition shifts to higher densities for stronger radiation fields (line colors from dark, weak radiation field, to bright, strong radiation field).
+Within each panel, the \ion{H}{I} to $\mathrm{H}_2$ transition shifts to higher densities for stronger radiation fields (line colors from dark: weak radiation field, to bright: strong radiation field).
 An offset between the transition densities from the reduced (\texttt{HHe}, dashed) and the full (\texttt{Full}, solid) networks is apparent, especially at high metallicities (third and fourth row), but for warm gas (bottom row) persists at low column densities even for metallicities of $\log Z/\mathrm{Z}_{\odot} = -4$ (first column).
-For a small subset of grid points, the \textsc{Cloudy} logs showed either warnings or errors, and for these grid points the results are set to \texttt{nan} and therefore appear as missing line fragments.

 The shift in the transition densities between \texttt{HHe} and \texttt{Full} is quantified by $\mathcal{H}$ (equation~\ref{eq:H}) and shown in Fig.~\ref{fig:H2excessH}.
 As already seen in Fig.~\ref{fig:H2excessn}, the $\mathrm{H}_2$ excess $\mathcal{H}$ increases with increasing gas temperature (rows; note the different y-axis limits) and is absent for the lowest temperature bin with $\log T\,[\mathrm{K}] = 1.5$ (not shown).
 We vary the strength of the radiation field by three orders of magnitude, between $\log I_{\mathrm{ISRF}} = -2$ and $1$ (line color) and find that while the \ion{H}{I} to $\mathrm{H}_2$ transition shifts to higher densities for stronger radiation fields (Fig.~\ref{fig:H2excessn}, the relative shift between \texttt{HHe} and \texttt{Full}, $\mathcal{H}$, is largely insensitive to $\log I_{\mathrm{ISRF}}$.
 Lines are only shown if the transition from \ion{H}{I} to $\mathrm{H}_2$ occurs within the considered density range (Table~\ref{tab:parameters}).
 For example, for strong radiation fields and low metallicities, this transition is at $\log n_{\mathrm{H}} [\mathrm{cm^{-3}}] > 4$ for lower column densities (see Fig.~\ref{fig:H2excessn}) and therefore not shown.